Caleb & Brown

 Typically, Stablecoins are backed by a reserve asset, as is the case with USDC & USDT – both are backed by and redeemable against the US Dollar.
 Algorithmic stablecoins are also out there; their smart contracts constantly adjust the supply of the stablecoin to maintain a price as close to a peg as possible.
 Algorithmic stablecoins, though, are yet to take-off following the collapse of the Terra Luna project.

-In effect, stablecoins function more like a fiat currency within a crypto space.
-They are often traded at high volumes, similar to cash in a traditional market, and are used as vehicles to park funds in crypto.
+In effect, stablecoins function like a fiat currency within a crypto space.
+They are often traded at high volumes, similar to cash in a traditional market, and are used as vehicles to park funds in crypto, perhaps as traders wait it out for the opportunity to roll into another type of cryptocurrency.

 Meme coins